farhaankm23/banking/README.md

 GRIP @ The Sparks Foundation (Web Development)

-I. Title: Basic Banking System
-II.
-Tools & Technologies: JSP, JDBC and XAMPP (for MySQL, Tomcat Server) III.
-Editor Used: Sublime Text
+Title: Basic Banking System;  Tools & Technologies: JSP, JDBC and XAMPP (for MySQL, Tomcat Server);  Editor Used: Sublime Text

 Steps to run the application:
 1. Start MySQL and Tomcat Server using XAMPP